 There are different types of tumors that can start in the appendix:

 Appendiceal mucoceles.
-Mucoceles are swellings or sacs from swelling of the appendix wall, typically filled with mucous.
+Mucoceles are swellings or sacs from swelling of the appendix wall, typically filled with mucus.
 There is a range of benign to malignant conditions that can occur in the appendix to form a mucocele.
 Two of these conditions are mucinous cystadenomas and mucinous cystadenocarcinomas.
 Mucinous cystadenomas are benign and do not spread, and they are similar to adenomatous polyps that can develop in the colon.
 When contained in the appendix, they can be completely removed with surgery.
 However, if the appendix ruptures, the cells may spread in the body cavity and continue to secrete a jelly-like substance called mucin into the abdomen.
-The buildup of mucin can lead to abdominal pain, bloating, and changes in bowel function including bowel obstruction (blockage).
+The buildup of mucin can lead to abdominal pain, bloating, and changes in bowel function, including bowel obstruction (blockage).
 Mucinous cystadenocarcinomas can have similar effects with mucin in the abdomen, but they are malignant, meaning they can spread to other parts of the body.

 Colonic-type adenocarcinoma.
 Colonic-type adenocarcinoma accounts for about 10% of appendix tumors and usually occurs at the base of the appendix.
 Appendix cancer looks and behaves like the most common type of colorectal cancer.
 It often goes unnoticed, and a diagnosis is frequently made during or after surgery for appendicitis.
 Appendicitis is inflammation of the appendix that can cause abdominal pain or swelling, loss of appetite, nausea, vomiting, constipation or diarrhea, inability to pass gas, or a low fever that begins after other symptoms.

 Signet-ring cell adenocarcinoma.
-Signet-ring cell adenocarcinoma is rare and considered to be more aggressive and more difficult to treat than other types of adenocarcinomas.
+Signet-ring cell adenocarcinoma is rare.
+It is considered to be more aggressive and more difficult to treat than other types of adenocarcinomas.
 It is called signet-ring cell adenocarcinoma because, under the microscope, the cell looks like it has a signet ring inside it.
-This type of appendix cancer is also treated similarly to colon cancer.
+This type of appendix cancer is treated similarly to colon cancer.

 Goblet cell carcinomas/Adenoneuroendocrines.
 Goblet cell carcinomas have features of both adenocarcinomas and neuroendocrine tumors (both described above).
 They are more aggressive than neuroendocrine tumors, and treatment is often similar to treatment for adenocarcinoma.